OCA/l10n-switzerland/l10n_ch_adr_report/README.rst

 -  `Trobz <https://trobz.com>`__:

    -  Son Ho <sonhd@trobz.com>
+   -  Do Anh Duy <duyda@trobz.com>

 Other credits
 -------------

-The development of this module was financially supported by Camptocamp
+The development of this module was financially supported by Camptocamp The migration of this module from 14.0 to 18.0 was financially supported by Camptocamp

 Maintainers
 -----------